pingshiyu/mlir-playground-project/README.md

 MLIR is a convenient way to specify language constructs, and associated optimisations / verification on those constructs.
 By constructs, we mean the syntax of the language.
 This syntax is represented as C++ objects.

 With the syntax, the framework provides easy ways to construct tooling / useful functionalities around it.
 These can include things like type checking (verifier), rewrites (optimisations), or printers.
+    - *Question: what does the default verifiers do?*

 ## What doesn't MLIR provide?
 Missing from a full compiler are these components:
 - Lexer & parser into ASTs, or anyhow a way to obtain/reach these MLIR objects we defined to represent the language (but LLVM has tools for building this)
     - *Question: what do these MLIR objects look like?
 E.g. how do they compose?*
 - Custom implementation for generated code blobs.
 E.g. specific type verifiers, custom factories (builders).
     - *Question: when will these verifiers be called?*
 -

 The above code will need to be written separately.